Moor ships with an experimental analyzer plugin that provides real-time feedback on errors, hints, folding and outline.

 Make sure that your project depends on moor 2.0 or later.
 Then

-- Tell Dart Code to analyze moor files as well.
+- Tell Dart Code to analyze moor files.
 Add this to your

 .moorfiles.
 Loading the plugin can take some time (around a minute for the first time).